Our cupcake contributor, Lauren of Crave. Indulge. Satisfy, is back with a bright and summery recipe to start off the week…

 - Let cupcakes cool in pans for 5 minutes, then remove to wire rack to finish cooling.

-- In bowl of stand mixer cream butter for 1-2 minutes.
+- In bowl of stand mixer, beat butter for 1-2 minutes using the paddle attachment.

 - Mix in strawberry puree and lemon zest.

-- Place the icing in a piping bag fitted with tip 1M to decorate cupcakes.
+- Place the icing in a piping bag fitted with open star piping tip to decorate the cooled cupcakes.

 - Slice cupcake in half with serrated knife.
 You will need one and a half cupcakes (3 pieces) for each jar.